What is early learning?

 The early years of life are the period of greatest brain development.
 Building a strong, healthy brain in the early years sets a child up for life.
 Respectful and trusting relationships between children and caregivers help to give children the foundations they need to grow strong, healthy brains.
 Together with children’s parents and families, early childhood educators can create rich early learning opportunities for children.

+When children do not receive the support they need, this can put their health and development at risk.
 Targeted early learning programs, such as Working Together, help children who may otherwise miss out on the support they need, to thrive.
 Working Together tailors support for each child and family, based on their needs.